Mengo Crisis: Aftermath

 Following the crisis, Obote moved to increase his power by growing his appeal in the military through patronage, particularly through increased defence expenditure in the 1966 budget.
 Soldiers who had served loyally during the crisis were rewarded for their fidelity.
 In 1967 he introduced a third constitution which abolished all of Uganda's traditional kingdoms.
+For his role in the Mengo Crisis, Obote also continued to promote and favour Amin until their eventual falling-out.

+Bugandan royalists sought to mobilize an underground resistance against Obote's government.
+Activists such as "General Muzinge", Obadiah Tamusange, and Kasane Mulindwa spread inflammatory pamphlets, organized demonstrations, and sought to mobilize common people against the government.
+Most activists remained completely anonymous, adopting a collective persona dubbed the "Secret Council" which remained in use for years.
+Obote's security forces launched operations against Buganda activists, with Amin focusing on dismantling networks such as the "Secret Council" and "Buganda Liberation Army".
+These efforts failed to fully suppress dissident groups.
+In December 1969, Obote was nearly killed in an assassination attempt at a political rally; police identified a Bugandan underground cell as being responsible.

+Kabaka Mutesa II died in exile in 1969, but was allowed to be buried in Buganda by Idi Amin after the latter's seizure of power in 1971.
+After becoming president, Amin initially tried to appease Bugandan royalists, but quickly turned against them upon perceiving their continued loyalty to the abolished monarchy as a threat.
+Amin promoted the narrative of a Muslim boy from the poor outskirts of the country taking on the Christian leader of Uganda's dominant tribe.
+The mystique of this action granted him greater legitimacy at least in some sub-populations.

 Legacy

 Many Baganda collectively hold Obote responsible for the 1966 Crisis.
 They also blame him for the disestablishment of the Buganda Kingdom and Mutesa's flight into exile.
 The Lubiri Palace was restored in 1993.

 Historian Frank Schubert posited that Obote's takeover marked a key point in Ugandan history, saying, "It had become very clear that the military had become a central institution for solving internal political problems - and that political leaders like Obote would not shy away from using military force at whatever cost."